A-Level Chemistry Bonding: Covalent Bonds and Intermolecular Forces

 A-Level Chemistry bonding can feel deceptively simple at first.
-You learn ionic, covalent, and metallic bonding early, then suddenly the exam asks you to explain melting point, conductivity, polarity, shape, bond angle, dot-and-cross diagrams, and intermolecular forces in the same topic.
+You learn ionic, covalent, and metallic bonding early, then suddenly the exam asks you to define a covalent bond, compare it with ionic bonding, separate covalent bonds from intermolecular forces, and explain melting point, conductivity, polarity, shape, bond angle, and dot-and-cross diagrams in the same topic.

 That is where many AS students lose marks.
 They know the definition, but they do not connect the definition to the evidence in the question.
 This guide gives you a practical way to revise A-Level Chemistry bonding without turning it into a list of disconnected facts.